ELIZABETH DINKOVA

 ABOUT

-Photo by Barrett Doyle
+Photo by Darrow Montgomery

 Elizabeth Dinkova is an itinerant director, writer, and creator originally from Sandanski, Bulgaria, and a graduate of the MFA Directing program at the Yale School of Drama, where she received the Julian Milton Kaufman prize for directing.
 She is the Artistic Director of Spooky Action Theater in Washington, DC.
+She was the recipient of the DC Commission of Arts and Himanities's Fellowship Grant in 2024, and an 2019 Idea Capital grant in 2019.
+In 2021-22, she was an Associate Artistic Director of 7 Stages Theatre, Atlanta's hub for boundary-pushing international theater.
+She is an alum of the Alliance Theatre’s Artistic Leadership fellowship and the Studio Theatre's Artistic Apprenticeship.
+During her time at the Yale School of Drama, she served as the co-artistic director of the Yale Summer Cabaret in its 2016 season.

 As an Assistant Director, Elizabeth Dinkova has worked with directors Susan V. Booth, Timothy Douglas, Rebecca Taichman, David Muse, Michael Kahn, KJ Sanchez, Serge Seiden, Kim Weild, Javor Gardev, Tinashe Kajese-Bolden, Ricgard Garner, Kathleen Worley, and Indumathi Manohar.
 Before coming to Yale, she served as Studio Theater’s Artistic Apprentice.
 She is also New York-based ensemble theater company One Year Lease’s former Directing Apprentice.